 The Travelodge was expected to be joined by a Little Chef, but this didn't happen.

 Before the service area opened, a few other developers attempted to get involved.
 Compass (the owners of Moto and other hospitality brands) then applied to build their own service area on the site in 2002.

 The new facilities were later joined by a McDonald's Drive Thru in around 2004.
 The restaurant received a refurbishment in 2011, reopening with a new outdoor seating area.

-In the late 2000s and early 2010s the site included Esso's own brand Snack & Shop.
-The forecourt was acquired by MRH in 2016, who rebranded the store to SPAR and introduced a Subway store inside the filling station.
-It was later acquired by MFG in 2018 following the merger of the two companies and in 2020 MFG rebranded the store to Budgens.
+The forecourt was originally operated by Esso directly and included their own brand Snack & Shop store.
+The forecourt was acquired by MRH in 2016 who rebranded the store to SPAR and introduced a Subway franchise.
+MRH were later acquired by MFG in 2018 they later rebranded the store to Budgens in 2020.